DFINITY-Education/data-structures/module-2.md

 ### Code Understanding

+#### `BloomFilter.mo`

 Let's begin by taking a look at `BloomFilter.mo`.
+You'll see two classes: `AutoScalingBloomFilter` and `BloomFilter`.
+We mentioned previously how the false-positive rate in Bloom filters increases as you store more elements in them.
+To enable our Bloom filter to maintain a consistent error rate, we will store a list of Bloom filters, where a new Bloom filter is created when an old filter reaches its maximum tolerated false-positive rate. `AutoScalingBloomFilter` manages our list of Bloom filters, deploys new Bloom filters, and searches through the list of filters when a user checks for membership. `BloomFilter` is the class used to create each individual Bloom filter - this is the part that you'll be finishing the implementation for.

-You'll see the `BloomFilter` class, which accepts two parameters: a `capacity` and `errorRate`.
-The `capacity` represents the number of elements you want the bitmap to store **-----UPDATE-----** and the `errorRate` is the max false-positive rate the Bloom filter should allow.
-It will auto-scale to maintain a consistent error rate.
+The `AutoScalingBloomFilter` class accepts three parameters: a `capacity`, an `errorRate`, and `hashFuncs`.
+The `capacity` represents the number of elements you want the bitmap to store and the `errorRate` is the max false-positive rate the Bloom filter should allow. `hashFuncs` is a list of the hash functions used for all Bloom filters.

-The first several lines of the `BloomFilter` class setup the optimal number (and size of) the slots in the `bitMap`, implemented as an `Array` of booleans initialized to `false`. `hashFuncs` contains all of the hash functions that will be used (the number of which also influences the false-positive error rate).
+The first several lines of the `AutoScalingBloomFilter` class set up the optimal number (and size of) the slots in `BloomFilter`'s `bitMap`. `filters` maintains a list of all the Bloom filters, and `hashFuncs` contains all of the hash functions that will be used (the number of which also influences the false-positive error rate).

+The `add` function adds an `item` to our data structure; this is where the auto-scaling occurs.
+If a given `BloomFilter` has reached its capacity, a new one is created with the `item` and appended to the list.
+Notice that we call `BloomFilter`'s own `add` function to add an `item` to that specific `BloomFilter`.

+`check` runs though all of the Bloom filters in `filters` and calls the `BloomFilter.check` function on them.

+The `BloomFilter` class accepts two parameters: `bitMapSize` and `hashFuncs`.
+The `bitMapSize` is the size of our bitmap, as determined by the math in `AutoScalingBloomFilter`.
+You can see it used in creating our `bitMap`, which is implemented as an `Array` of booleans initialized to `false`. `BloomFilter` has no notion of `capacity` or `errorRate` - the `AutoScalingBloomFilter` class is responsible for managing those factors.

 The `BloomFilter` takes advantage of **generic types**, represented by `S`, which allows the BloomFilter implementation to remain type agnostic.
 More specifically, this means that the `BloomFilter` and its related methods don't care if the items entered into it are of type `Text`, `Nat`, `Int`, etc. When you instantiate a new `BloomFilter` object, you specify a type that the `BloomFilter` will handle.
 All subsequent items must be of this same type.

+#### `Main.mo`

 `Main.mo` just sets up a `BloomFilter` and provides two functions, `bfAdd` and `bfCheck`, that you can use to test your implementation "on the go" using the command-line interface.
 Notice that these methods provide a specific type, `Nat`, that this specific instantiation of the `BloomFilter` will use.